When you have a moment of success, do you feel like you need to hide? NO MORE. This is the encouragement you need to let success come to you.

-This is one my very good friends and she does really interesting research.
-She DESERVES this break… and yet, when she was telling me her good news, it went like this:
+This is one of my very good friends and she does really interesting research.
+She DESERVES this break… and yet when she was telling me her good news, it went like this:

 Her: “You’ll never guess what happened!
 Remember that study I was doing about …?” <– that ellipse is for your sake.
 We researchers really go into detail.

 Me: ‘Yes, of course!”